-Using the eBooking scheduling tool, you can program recurring eBookings to automatically schedule, saving you from repeatedly entering information while automating the eBooking process.
+Using the eBooking scheduling tool, you can schedule recurring eBookings to automatically book, saving you from repeatedly entering information.
 Find out in this article how you can do this.

-To schedule eBookings, you’ll first need to create a new one.
-You will have two options once the eBooking has been confirmed:
+To use the schedule feature, you’ll first need to create a new eBooking.

 How to configure your eBookings

-In this section, you can select which days you would like to schedule your eBookings, then the frequency of eBookings per day.
+In the Configure section, you can select which days you would like to schedule your eBookings, and the frequency of eBookings per day.

-Click on the box next to each day to activate it, then in the corresponding box add the number of eBookings that should be programmed per day.
+Click on the box above each day to activate it, then in the corresponding box, add the number of eBookings that should be programmed per day as shown below.

 Next, set the total price range for each of the eBookings.
 This will define the maximum and minimum price limits for your eBookings.